DDataRep27/Forecasting-----Coca-Cola-Price/README.md

 # Forecasting-----Coca-Cola-Price

-Prepare a time series model to predict on the coca cola price dataset
+### Prepare a document for each model explaining the no. of dummy variables created and also compute the RMSE value for each model.
+Finalise a model you will use for forecasting.